JKatzwinkel/dotfiles/arch_beginners_guide.md

 ### urxvt

 #### keybindings:
-a terminal has no knowledge of a Ctrl-Arrow keypress, BUT if you use a terminal emulator (like xterm or rxvt under X11) you can assign an X keyboard event to a string sequence like '^[[5D' that you then use in bindkey.
-Here is a line I have in my .Xresources http://zshwiki.org/home/zle/bindkeys
+"a terminal has no knowledge of a Ctrl-Arrow keypress, BUT if you use a terminal emulator (like xterm or rxvt under X11) you can assign an X keyboard event to a string sequence like `^[[5D` that you then use in bindkey..." http://zshwiki.org/home/zle/bindkeys
 useful: